Kaviyadharshini01/transport-forecast-kovai/reports/technical_report.md

 - Descriptive statistics and missing value checks performed.
 - Identified weekly seasonality and impact of holidays and COVID-19 lockdowns.

+## Algorithms used for the Task
+- Prophet is ideal for your use case because of its built-in handling of seasonality, holidays, and changepoints.
+- ARIMA is a solid classical approach for comparison or where data fits its assumptions.
+- LSTM offers advanced modeling for more complex patterns but needs more data and training time.

 ## Forecasting Methodology
 - Used Facebook Prophet, a decomposable time series model.
 - Data transformed into Prophet’s required format (`ds` for date, `y` for value).